Skip to main content

 Evaluation

-The ESIIL Evaluation Team engages in Collaborative Evaluation activities involving ESIIL leadership, subteams, and advisory board members (King and Stevahn, 2013; Shulha et al., 2016).
+The ESIIL Evaluation Team engages in Collaborative Evaluation activities involving ESIIL leadership, subteams, and advisory board members.
 These activities contribute to the iterative development and improvement of the synthesis center, the ESIIL community, and all ESIIL activities.

 Open communication, iterative feedback and recommendations from the evaluation team support the continual growth of the center.